openstack/openstack-manuals/doc/config-reference/source/tables/heat-api.rst

    * - ``max_json_body_size`` = ``1048576``
      - (Integer) Maximum raw byte size of JSON request body.
 Should be larger than max_template_size.
    * - ``num_engine_workers`` = ``None``
      - (Integer) Number of heat-engine processes to fork and run.
+Will default to either to 4 or number of CPUs on the host, whichever is greater.
    * - ``observe_on_update`` = ``False``
      - (Boolean) On update, enables heat to collect existing resource properties from reality and converge to updated template.
    * - ``stack_action_timeout`` = ``3600``